 One of the most beautiful tourist destinations in South Korea, it is the largest National Park in Korea, this slice of paradise covers 1700 large and small islands and some rock structures.
 One of the most scenic and islands is the Cheongsando island considered one of the best places to visit in South Korea for it surreal landscapes and the slow city movement.
 Hongdo and Heuksando are the other popular islands where you can take a boat trip to admire the overwhelming natural sites.
 This is one of the top famous places to visit in South Korea for your next vacation!

 Ideal for: Nature, Tranquility, Photography

-This is one of the best places in South Korea to experience tranquillity and awe-inspiring scenic beauty of the best places to visit in Korea.
+This is one of the must visit places in South Korea to experience tranquillity and awe-inspiring scenic beauty of the best places to visit in Korea.
 Located in the Taebaek Mountains, this picturesque county 180 Kms away from Seoul hosted the prestigious Winter Olympics in February 2018.
 The Odaesan National Park is a hikers’ delight with trails going up the snow-peaked mountains, while the ski resorts Alpensia and Yongpyong are popular with skiers and snowboarders.
 The mountains are also home to many beautiful Buddhist shrines.
 This place is surely one of the best places to visit in South Korea during winters!

 Ideal for: Nature, Photography, Spirituality

 Key Attractions: Woljeongsa temple, Pyeongchang Hyanggyo